JoseBlancoSiles/reddit-API/README.md

 - Automated pipeline
 - Store and show the results

-You should be able to reproduce the project if the [instructions section](/INSTRUCTIONS/) is followed.
+You can reproduce the project if the [instructions section](/INSTRUCTIONS/) is followed.
 However, I'm more than happy to help if any trouble.
 Feel free to contact me.